gavin-hyl/cs38/cs38-set4-ghua.typ

 We note that $V_1$ at the beginning of the $(k+1)$th iteration of the loop is nonempty.
 Assume, to the contrary, that $V_1$ is empty after $k$ iterations.
 This would imply that all vertices in $G_k$ have degree greater than $1$, which implies at least $(2 |V'_k|) / 2 = |V'_k| > |V_k|-1$ edges.
-This means there must be a cycle in $G_k$, which contradicts the fact that $G_k$ was constructed by removing vertices and edges from a tree.
+This means there must be a cycle in $G_k$, which contradicts the fact that $G_k$ was constructed by removing vertices and edges from a tree, which cannot contain cycles.
+(If $G_k$ did contain a cycle, adding back the removed vertices and edges would create a cycle in $G$, which is a contradiction.)

 === Invariance
 We claim that every iteration of the loop maintains the invariant that the remaining vertices and graph has a perfect matching if and only if the original graph $G$ did.